 Storage Fees for Reinstatement After Repossession

-After a repossession, the finance company can only impose certain conditions on a buyer reinstating his or her contract and regaining possession of the vehicle at issue.
+After a repossession, the finance company can only impose certain conditions on the buyer reinstating his or her contract and regaining possession of the vehicle at issue.
 The finance company may tell the buyer that one of those conditions is he or she must pay fees to a third party (such as, the repossession agency)…

 Read More